18F/join.tts.gsa.gov/pages/index.md

         </p>
         <div class="usa-prose">
           <p>
-          The Technology Transformation Services (TTS) mission is to design and deliver a digital government with and for the American public.
+          The Technology Transformation Services' (TTS) mission is to design and deliver a digital government with and for the American public.
 TTS is part of the General Services Administration (GSA).
           </p>
           <p>
           We are accepting applications for the positions listed below.
 We also post upcoming positions. <a href="{% link pages/newsletter.md %}">Join our mailing list</a> to be notified when we post new jobs.